mysql/mysql-utilities/doc/man/mysqlprocgrep.rst

    scheduler.

-   When used with a kill option, code for killing the matching queries are generated.
+   When used with a kill option, code for killing the matching queries is generated.
 Note that it is not possible to execute the emitted code unless it is put in a stored routine, event, or trigger.
 For example, the following code could be generated to kill all connections for user **www-data** that is idle::